How did we get here?

 10. Find the right supporters

 Our family and friends have pulled out every stop offering full encouragement, welcomed distractions and practical support.
-The local community in Norfolk have heartily welcomed us from West Acre villagers who came around slowly to the idea of change to influential businesspeople and councillors who have shown the project enthusiasm and offered us an open handshake.
+The local community in Norfolk have heartily welcomed us, from West Acre villagers who came around slowly to the idea of change, to influential businesspeople and councillors who have shown the project enthusiasm and offered us an open handshake.
 The UK beer community has also embraced us, as excited for the project as we are it seems.
-From established brewers offering experiential based advise and inviting us to make beers with them, to the wider industry of beer lovers, sellers and marketers, who in person and across social media have got excited about the project and helped let the beer world know we are coming.
+From established brewers offering experiential based advice and inviting us to make beers with them, to the wider industry of beer lovers, sellers and marketers, who in person and across social media have got excited about the project and helped let the beer world know we are coming.

 11. Get the fear

-We have some busy months ahead and we can’t wait until the day we are busy making beer at our own facility and inviting all the wonderful people who have invested belief in Duration to come along to our opening party.
-So many collab brews to return, and so many good times ahead on the farm – a family place where we will make sure everyone feels welcome at.
+We have some busy months ahead and we can’t wait until the day we are making beer at our own facility and inviting all the wonderful people who have invested belief in Duration to come along to our opening party.
+So many collab brews to return and so many good times ahead on the farm – a family place where we will make sure everyone feels welcome at.
 There is some imaginary point in the future where we know our hard work will have been worth it, it will never reach a full stop because the journey is the destination and we are trying to enjoy each step, however nerve racking.

 12. Say thank you….a lot

 We often hear ourselves giving huge thanks to everyone that has got behind this idea.
 If you are reading this and you don’t think we’ve said it enough please know we are immensely thankful.
 Without you all it wouldn’t be happening.
 So many people have taken the time and energy to share their enthusiasm and we’ve felt so much excitement for the project.
-So many individuals and organisations and companies have invested time, energy, skills, reputation, and hard earned cash into this project and we are incredibly grateful.
+So many individuals and organisations and companies have invested time, energy, skills, reputation and hard earned cash into this project and we are incredibly grateful.
 THANK YOU.